dkoriadi/query-plans-visualiser/README.md

 ```
 - Enter `host`, `database`, `port`, `username` and `password` for database info
 - Enter desired query
-- Click on `Explain Query` button to view comparison query plans
+- Click on `Explain Query` button to view comparisons of query plans
 - Click on `View Plans` button to visualise all query plans